SlemJosh/password-generator/README.md

 -This page helped me figure out to get a random string based on the information that I had acquired from the user.

 https://www.w3schools.com/js/js_operators.asp
--When it came to some of the math, I used this to simply, as I didn't like having code repeating itself.
+-This page gave me ideas so I didn't have to have code repeating.

 ## License